 Somewhere between 1-1.5% of births in Canada and the US take place outside of a hospital.
 That may not sound like much, but that’s still around 4,000 births in Canada and 60,000 births in the US every year.
 Despite these numbers, there are surprisingly few books for children about home birth.
-I was able to track down a grand total of eleven, including books that are currently out of print.
+Here are the ones I’ve been able to track down, including books that are currently out of print.

 Here’s the complete list of all the home birth books I’ve been able to find so far.
 If I’ve missed any, please let me know in the comments below or send me an email.
-I’ve also included out of print books as you may be able to find used copies on Amazon, eBay, or Abebooks.
+I’ve also included out of print books as you may be able to find them in your local library or used copies on Amazon, eBay, or Abebooks.

 Click on any book cover to see it on Amazon.